-During the year ended December 31, 2023, no stock options were exercised.
-The Company had 11,586 outstanding and exercisable options issued as of December 31, 2023 at a weighted average exercise price of \$62.83 per share.
+During the year ended December 31, 2024, 11,074 stock options were exercised.
+The Company had 512 outstanding and exercisable options issued as of December 31, 2024 at a weighted average exercise price of \$66.32 per share.
 All previously issued stock options granted under the 2013 Plan that was replaced by the 2023 Plan were fully vested prior to December 31, 2022.

 Shares issued in connection with stock option exercises are issued from available treasury shares.
 If no treasury shares are available, new shares would be issued from available authorized shares.
-During 2022 and 2021, all shares issued in connection with stock option exercises and restricted stock awards were issued from available treasury stock.
-For the stock options that have performance-based criteria, management has evaluated those criteria and has determined that, as of December 31, 2023, the criteria were probable of being met.
+During 2024 and 2022, all shares issued in connection with stock option exercises were issued from available treasury stock.
+No stock options were exercised during 2023.

-Restricted Shares, Restricted Stock Units ("RSUs") and Performance Stock Units ("PSUs")
+Restricted Shares, Restricted Stock Units ("RSUs"), and Performance Stock Units ("PSUs")

-The Company measures compensation expense with respect to restricted shares, RSUs and PSUs (collectively, the "restricted shares") in an amount equal to the fair value of the common stock covered by each award on the date of grant.
+The Company records compensation expense with respect to restricted shares, RSUs, and PSUs (collectively, the "restricted shares") in an amount equal to the fair value of the common stock covered by each award on the date of grant.
 The restricted shares awarded become fully vested after various periods of continued employment from the respective dates of grant.
 The Company is entitled to an income tax deduction in an amount equal to the taxable income reported by the holders of the restricted shares when the restrictions are released and the shares are issued.
 Compensation is charged to expense over the respective vesting periods.

 Restricted shares are generally forfeited if officers and employees terminate employment with the Company prior to the lapsing of restrictions.
 The Company records forfeitures of restricted stock as treasury share repurchases and any compensation cost previously recognized is reversed in the period of forfeiture.
-Recipients of restricted shares do not pay any cash consideration to the Company for the shares, and generally have the right to vote all shares subject to such grant and receive all dividends with respect to such shares, whether or not the shares have vested.
-For the restricted shares that have performance-based criteria, management has evaluated those criteria and has determined that, as of December 31, 2023, the criteria were probable of being met.
+Recipients of restricted shares do not pay any cash consideration to the Company for the shares, and, except for RSUs and PSUs, have the right to vote all shares subject to such grant and receive all dividends with respect to such shares, whether or not the shares have vested.
+For the restricted shares that have performance-based criteria, management has evaluated those criteria and has determined that, as of December 31, 2024, the criteria were probable of being met.
+During 2024, 2023, 2022, all shares issued in connection with restricted shares, RSUs, and PSUs were issued from available treasury stock.

-The Board of Directors, annually, grants the named executive officers ("NEOs") of the Company restricted stock units ("RSUs") and performance share units ("PSUs").
+The Board of Directors, annually, grants the named executive officers ("NEOs") of the Company RSUs and PSUs.
 The RSUs vest in three separate annual installments of approximately 33.33% per installment on the first, second and third anniversaries of the grant date, subject to a two-year holding period.
 The PSUs vest on the third anniversary of the grant date.
 The payout for the PSUs will be determined based on two factors: (1) the Company's three-year average return on assets ("ROA") during the three-year performance period relative to the ROA for the selected peer companies and (2) the Company's total shareholder return ("TSR") during the three-year performance period relative to the TSR of the selected peer companies.
 Until the time these shares transfer to the participant, the participant does not have the right to vote these shares, nor does the participant receive dividends during the outstanding period (however, dividends are accrued and payable upon transfer).
 For the restricted shares that have performance-based criteria, management periodically evaluates those criteria and adjusts the number of shares awarded, if necessary.